maxlep/ErosionSim/README.md

 ## Running
 ### From a package
-Navigate to the packages page of this repository and download the executable for your operating system.
+Navigate to the [releases](https://github.com/maxlep/ErosionSim/releases) page of this repository and download the executable for your operating system.

 ### From source
 Execute ErosionSim.pde with `processing-java`.